TosbackCgusBridge-Bot/CGUs-versions/Imvu/Privacy Policy.md

 Co-branded sites

-Some pages may have the look and feel of being on the Site (i.e. www.imvu.com), however the information collected on these pages may not be covered under our Privacy Policy.
+Some pages may have the look and feel of our Site (i.e. www.imvu.com), however the these pages are served by a third party and information collected on these pages is not covered under our Privacy Policy.
 For example, all information collected on www.jobscore.com is owned and controlled by that company's Privacy Policy.

 At times we may enter into other co-branded relationships.
 When we enter into these types of relationships we will share your name and email address in order for our co-branded partner(s) to provide you with a better experience, to deliver our products or services, or to allow you to apply for a job.